 Effective support for peace and transition processes

-political settlements in conflict-affected contexts.
-We also explore how international and national actors can effectively support inclusion.
-We look at the strategies used by different groups to influence political settlements, their experiences of achieving political change, and the formal and informal barriers faced.
+Under this theme, in years one to three we explored how inclusion is negotiated in elite-led peace processes and political settlements in five conflict-affected contexts; Nepal, Colombia, the Somali region of Ethiopia (Ogaden), Nigeria and Bougainville, an autonomous region in Papua New Guinea.
+We also explored how international and national actors can effectively support inclusion.
+We looked at the strategies used by different groups to influence political settlements, their experiences of achieving political change, and the formal and informal barriers faced.

 Pathways out of violence for armed groups